tushartushar/taksidiotis/guide.md

 [check the locals' opinion](https://www.tripadvisor.com.gr/Attraction_Review-g189400-d13137578-Reviews-Toy_Room_Club-Athens_Attica.html)

 * From Hollywood to Athens!
 The best night club in the city. [click to see location](https://www.google.gr/maps/place/Lohan+Nightclub/@37.980089,23.7118973,17z/data=!3m1!4b1!4m5!3m4!1s0x14a1bcdf1361cf75:0xd93f0d81a48af300!8m2!3d37.980089!4d23.714086)

 * Enjoy various types of rum and Cuban history in Finca Vigia .
 Your rum will come along with the best Bar owners of the town and a friendly atmosphere where you can easily fit in. (https://www.facebook.com/fincavigiabar/?rf=176954512815542)

+* Located in Kolonaki, Cinderella is a disco-club where anyone feeling nostalgic for the 1970s will find solace.
+With its psychedelic décor, relaxed vibe and 1970s- and 1980s-oriented playlist, Cinderella quickly became a nightlife hub in Greece’s capital.
+As the club attracts a lot of people, make sure to reserve a table or come ‘early’; then all you have to do is get ready to surrender to the fun vibe and dance the night away.Get more info here (https://www.facebook.com/cinderelladisco/?rf=929806063741649)

 ## Islands